What are Rational Expectations?

 The rational expectations theory comes in weak and strong versions.
 The “strong” version assumes that actors are able to access all available information and make rational decisions based on the information.

-The “weak” versions assume that people lack the time to access all information but make decisions based on their limited knowledge.
+The “weak” versions assume that people lack time to access all relevant information but make decisions based on their limited knowledge.
 For example, if they buy cornflakes, it is “rational” to keep buying the same brand and not worry about getting perfect information about relative prices of other cornflakes brands.

 Rational Expectations in Theory and Practice

 Most macroeconomists today use rational expectations as an assumption in their analysis of policies.
 When thinking about the effects of economic policy, the assumption is that people will do their best to work out the implications.

 The rational expectations approach is often used to test the accuracy of inflation forecasts.
 For example, Pet is an individual’s forecast in year t-1 of the price level in year t.
 The actual price level is denoted by Pt.
 The difference between the actual price level and the individual’s forecast is the forecast error for year t.

 Pt – Pet = rt is the individual’s forecast error in year t.
 With rational expectations, the forecast errors are due to unpredictable numbers.
 However, if people systematically under-predict or over-predict numbers, the price level expectations are not rational.

 Under rational expectations, what happens today depends on the expectations of what will happen in the future.
 But what happens in the future also depends on what happens today.
 Many macroeconomic principles today are created with the assumption of rational expectations.

 The theory is also used by many new Keynesian economists because it fits well with their assumption that people want to pursue their own self-interest.
 If people’s expectations were not rational, the economic decisions of individuals would not be as good as they are.